TryGhost/docs/content/concepts/tags.md

 ---
 title: "Tags"
+meta_title: "Core Concepts - Tags"
+meta_description: "Discover how to use the primary taxonomy within Ghost for filtering and organising the relationships between your publication content."
+keywords:
+    - concepts
+    - ghost
+    - publishing
+    - tags
 sidebar: "concepts"
 ---

-Tags are the primary taxonomy within Ghost for filtering and organising the relationships between your content
+Tags are the primary taxonomy within Ghost for filtering and organising the relationships between your content.

 Right off the bat, probably the best way to think about tags in Ghost is like labels in GMail.
 Tags are a powerful, dynamic taxonomy which can be used to categorise content, control design, and drive automation within your site.

-## Tag Types
+## Tag types

-Tags are much more than just simple keywords, so there are several different ways of using them to accomplish a variety of use-cases.
+Tags are much more than just simple keywords - there are several different ways of using them to accomplish a variety of use-cases.

-### Regular Tag
+### Regular tag

 All tags come with their own data object and can have a title, description, image and meta data.
 Ghost Handlebars Themes will autoamtically generate tag archive pages for any tags which are assigned to active posts.
 For example all posts tagged with `News` will appear on `example.com/tag/news/`, as well as in the automatically generated XML sitemap.

-### Primary Tag
+### Primary tag

-Ghost has a simple concept of `primary_tag` used simply to refer to the very first tag which a post has.
+Ghost has a concept of `primary_tag`, used simply to refer to the very first tag which a post has.
 This is useful for when you want to return a singular, most-important tag rather than a full array of all tags assigned to a post.

-### Internal Tag
+### Internal tag

 Tags which are prefixed by a `#` character, otherwise known as hashtags, are internal tags within Ghost - which is to say that they aren't rendered publicly.
 This can be particularly useful when you want to drive particular functionality based on a tag, but you don't necessarily want to output the tag for readers to see.

-## Example Usage
+## Example usage

 As a quick example of how you might use tags, let's look at a quick example of a Hollywood news site which is publishing a post about Ryan Reynolds being announced as the lead in a new movie called "Son of Deadpool".